brettz9/nogin/README.md

     privilegs should be additive from the level of guest to logged in user to regular user to root user.

+10. Check the privileges in your app.
+You can get the privileges from `/_privs` JavaScript.
+If you want live results, you can make a GET request to `/_privs?format=json` (or just import the helper `nogin/hasPrivilege.js`).
+    We don't put the privileges on the session object since the app should also be able to get them for non-logged-in users.

 ## Steps for getting port that may block Mongo DB

 MongoDB may end up with a process that interferes with starting a new instance.